La Loretana

 La Loretana is a Peruvian football club, playing in the city of Pucallpa.

 The club was founded 1 May 1971 and plays in the Copa Perú which is the third division of the Peruvian league.

 History

-The club was 1995 Copa Perú champion, when defeated Sportivo Huracán, Deportivo Marsa, Deportivo Municipal (Andahuaylas), Diablos Rojos (Huancavelica), and Universidad Técnica de Cajamarca.
+The club was 1995 Copa Perú champion, when it defeated Sportivo Huracán, Deportivo Marsa, Deportivo Municipal (Andahuaylas), Diablos Rojos (Huancavelica), and Universidad Técnica de Cajamarca.

-The club have played at the highest level of Peruvian football on two occasions, from 1996 Torneo Descentralizado until 1997 Torneo Descentralizado when was relegated.
+The club has played at the highest level of Peruvian football on two occasions, from 1996 Torneo Descentralizado until 1997 Torneo Descentralizado when it was relegated.

-US Players who played on team: Quin O'Sullivan 1996, John Bragg 1997.
+US Players who played on team: Quinn O'Sullivan 1996, John Bragg 1997.

 In the 1998 Copa Perú, the club was eliminated by Colegio Nacional Iquitos in the regional stage's playoff.